bytedance/android-inline-hook/doc/manual.md

 # Operation Record

-* shadowhook will record the operation information of hook / unhook in memory.
+* ShadowHook will record the operation information of hook / unhook in memory.
 * These operation records can be obtained at the java layer or native layer, and they are returned as strings, in row units, and comma-separated information items.
 * The specific information items and order that can be returned are as follows: